ComedicChimera/chai-lang.dev/static/markdown/guide/chapter13.md

 Now, we have a list full of factorials.
 Before we move on the last concept in this chapter, we need to look at one little thing.
 No argument lambdas.
 These do indeed occur, and when using them you need to be careful not to confuse the `||` operator for the beginning of an empty lambda.
-As a rule of thumb, whenever you declare a no argument lambda, put a space in between the `|` operator.
+As a rule of thumb, whenever you declare a no argument lambda, put a space in between the `|` operators.
 Not only will it prevent annoying syntax errors, but it will also make your code more readable.

 ## Closures

 The final piece of the puzzle is the closure.
-A closure is not some much its own unique data type, but rather a type of function.
+A closure is not so much its own unique data type, but rather a type of function.
 A **closure** is a function that *closes around* its external state.
 That probably sounds a bit confusing so let's look at an example.